Need to talk? Call 1800 882 436.

 Caesarean section

-A caesarean section is a surgical operation.
-Your baby is born via a low cut in your abdomen and uterus.
+A caesarean section is a surgical operation that allows your baby to be born through a low cut in your abdomen and uterus.
 Caesareans may be planned or unplanned (for example, in an emergency).

 How do I care for my wound?